ulikunitz/xz/README.md

 # Progress

-A simple encoder and decoder for the LZMA  format are working.
-These streams must now be embedded in LZMA2 and the xz format.
+Encoding and decoding of LZMA files/byte streams is working and so we can compress and decompress files.
+The LZMA byte streams need now be embedded in readers and writers for the LZMA2 and xz container formats.